 Scope of Competition

 Nature Photography is restricted to the use of the photographic process to depict all branches of natural history, except anthropology and archaeology.
 The image can include landscapes, geologic formations, weather phenomena, and extant organisms as the primary subject matter.
 This includes images taken with the subjects in controlled conditions, such as zoos, game farms, botanical gardens, aquariums and any enclosure where the subjects are totally dependent on man for food.

 Human elements shall NOT be present, EXCEPT where those human elements are integral parts of the nature story such as nature subjects, like barn owls or storks, adapted to an environment modified by humans, or where those human elements are in situations depicting natural forces, like hurricanes or tidal waves.

-Prohibited – Images of human created hybrid plants, cultivated plants, feral animals, domestic animals, or mounted specimens are ineligible, as is any form of manipulation that alters the truth of the photographic statement.
+Photographs of human created hybrid plants, cultivated plants, feral animals, domestic animals, or mounted specimens are ineligible, as is any form of manipulation that alters the truth of the photographic statement.

-SPECIAL NOTE: A separate CAPA Botany Certificate will be awarded to the single botany image which receives the highest combined scores from the three judges.
+SPECIAL AWARD: A separate CAPA Botany Certificate will be awarded to the single botany image which receives the highest combined scores from the three judges.
 Botany includes images that portray uncultivated plant life such as trees, flowering and non-flowering plants, ferns, algae, fungi, etc… in their natural habitat.
 Images of domestic plants, artificially produced hybrid plants, flowers arrangements, etc… are ineligible.

 Restricted – No techniques that add, relocate, replace, or remove pictorial elements except by cropping are permitted.
 Techniques that enhance the presentation of the image without changing the nature story or the pictorial content, or without altering the content of the original scene, are permitted including HDR, focus stacking and dodging/burning.